Nuggets vs. Suns: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver and its opponents have combined to score more than 224.5 points in 52 of 82 games this season.
+- Denver has combined with its opponent to score more than 227.5 points in 40 of 82 games this season.

-- The average over/under for Denver's contests this season is 228.3, 3.8 more points than this game's total.
+- Denver's average game total this season has been 228.3, 0.8 more points than this matchup's over/under.

-- The Nuggets have come away with 10 wins in the 21 contests they have been listed as the underdogs in this season.
+- The Nuggets have been chosen as underdogs in 21 games this year and have walked away with the win 10 times (47.6%) in those games.

-- This season, Denver has won three of its eight games when it is the underdog by at least +155 on the moneyline.
+- This season, Denver has won six of its 13 games, or 46.2%, when it is the underdog by at least +120 on the moneyline.

 Nuggets vs Suns Additional Info